murray-coueslant/CMPT432/README.md

 - Clone this repository
 - Navigate to the `Illumi_CLI` folder
-- Once inside `Illumi_CLI`, issue `dotnet run` to invoke Illumi on your code
+- Once inside `Illumi_CLI`, issue `dotnet run` to start Illumi

 That's it!
 Easy as pie.
-Illumi has many more options though, to see them just issue `dotnet run -- -h` in the same place to see what else you can do with Illumi.
+Once you have started Illumi you will be greeted by its command line interface.
+To see what Illumi can do, simply issue `help` to see the help screen.

 ## Building and Running Illumi for the Web